-West thinks he has found a great lead with the $\bigstar K$.
-We must sympathise with West - if he were to ever regain the lead with the $\blacktriangleleft A$ he'd have enough tricks in Spades to defeat you.
+West thinks he has found a great lead with the ♣K. We must sympathize with West - if he were to ever regain the lead with the ♣A he'd have enough tricks in Spades to defeat us.

 We thank partner for his contribution and study the dummy to count our tricks.
 One Spade, no Hearts, four Diamonds and four Clubs totals nine.
-So we have our contract in top tricks - it's time to cut and run.
+So we have our contract in top tricks - it's time to hit and run.

 Problems?
 Well, there are always problems...
-If we tangle up Clubs and (or) Diamonds we'll not make four tricks in those suits.
+If we tangle up Clubs and (or) Diamonds we'd not make four tricks in those suits.
 How should we play them?